openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 OpenShift.
 Its capabilities to handle several DriverContainers with only one copy of SRO running makes it a preferable solution to tackle kmods on OpenShift.

-SRO is going to be a core-component of OpenShift and delivered/managed by CVO.
+SRO is going to be a core-component of OpenShift and delivered/managed by OLM and build by ART.
 Here is an example how one can use SRO + KVC to deliver a simple kernel module via container in a OpenShift cluster:
 [https://bit.ly/2EAlLEF](https://bit.ly/2EAlLEF)